-What you might not know, however, is that there’s a different, specialised form of light that has been found to be extremely beneficial for our body’s ability to maintain healthy skin, muscle and cellular growth.
+What you might not know, however, is that there’s a different, specialised form of light that has been found to be extremely beneficial for our body’s ability to maintain healthy skin, muscle, and cellular growth.

-Shortly after NASA discovered that plants taken to space grew significantly faster when exposed to red and near-infrared light, scientists recognised that organic cells respond positively to the lightwaves emitted from something like a red light therapy device.
+Shortly after NASA discovered that plants taken to space grew significantly faster when exposed to red and near-infrared light, scientists recognised that organic cells respond positively to the light waves emitted from something like a red light therapy device.

 What Is Red Light Therapy?

 Photobiomodulation, otherwise known as red light therapy, is a treatment that involves exposure to red and near-infrared light that penetrates the skin and helps to energise muscle tissue and cells to both recover and reinvigorate.

-You can think of red light therapy as giving your cells as an extra boost of energy so they can get back to business as usual, but at a higher rate of function.
+You can think of red light therapy as giving your cells an extra boost of energy so they can get back to business as usual, but at a higher rate of function.

-What Does Red Light Therapy Do?
+How Does Red Light Therapy Work?

-Like those NASA astronauts that found plants were growing faster in space while exposed to red and near infrared light, with red light therapy, our cells are given a dose of extra energy that they depend on to grow, operate and repair in problematic areas.
+Like those NASA astronauts that found plants were growing faster in space while exposed to red and near-infrared light, with red light therapy, our cells are given a dose of extra energy that they depend on to grow, operate and repair in problematic areas.

-What Does Red Light Therapy Do For Your Skin?
+Is Red Light Therapy Good For Skin?

 Dr. Rayleigh Duncan says that “as we age, the problems that we come up with is that our cells are not as vibrant, and they don’t have the energy.
 By giving them the injection of more ATP, it’s like a fountain of youth.”

-What Is Red Light Therapy Good For?
+Red Light Therapy Benefits?

 Research shows that photoactivated cells - through red light therapy - can repair themselves, and regulate primary functions with a higher level of ATP, which means cells will migrate to problematic areas or be stimulated to grow.

-With more energy, a cell can function at a higher rate to repair and reproduce healthy cells, which means it can be an effective treatment for things like osteoarthritis, hair loss, muscle pain, carpal tunnel syndrome, wound healing, scars and psoriasis, reduces sun damage as well as building collagen to reduce wrinkles and improves countless skin conditions.
+With more energy, a cell can function at a higher rate to repair and reproduce healthy cells, which means it can be an effective treatment for things like osteoarthritis, hair loss, muscle pain, carpal tunnel syndrome, wound healing, scars, and psoriasis reduces sun damage as well as building collagen to reduce wrinkles and improves countless skin conditions.

 Is Red Light Therapy Dangerous?